Many rooting for inmates after credit bug exposed on devices

 Idaho inmates who have prison jobs make between 10 and 90 cents an hour.
 That means some inmates must work five hours to afford to send one email.

-Cheaper options aren't available because JPay and similar companies negotiate with prison facilities to hold monopoly contracts that make them the only provider of email and other services.
+Cheaper options aren't available, since JPay and similar companies negotiate with prison facilities to hold monopoly contracts that make them the only provider of email and other services.

 The recent hack — or glitch, depending on who you ask — seemed akin to a Robin Hood story for some.